-- The student will then complete a Disability Services Registration Packet to the best of his or her ability.
+- The student should complete a Disability Registration Form to the best of his or her ability.
 This form must be completed before each semester that the student wishes to have accommodations.

 - The student needs to provide one of the following forms of documentation:

-- A completed “Report of Functional Limitations” form, to be completed by a licensed doctor or practitioner familiar with student’s diagnoses and treatment (Valid for three years).
+• OR a completed Disability Functional Limitations form, to be completed by a licensed doctor or practitioner familiar with student’s diagnoses and treatment (valid for 3 years).